sveltejs/kit/documentation/docs/10-getting-started/30-project-structure.md

 ### src

 The `src` directory contains the meat of your project.
+Everything except `src/routes` and `src/app.html` is optional.

 - `lib` contains your library code (utilities and components), which can be imported via the [`$lib`](/docs/modules#$lib) alias, or packaged up for distribution using [`svelte-package`](/docs/packaging)
   - `server` contains your server-only library code.
 It can be imported by using the [`$lib/server`](/docs/server-only-modules) alias.
 SvelteKit will prevent you from importing these in client code.